k8s-101/workshop/sections/2-docker-and-conatiners.md

 The dockerization of speedtest-logger
 -------------------------------------
 Dockerizing an application, usually involves creating one or more Dockerfiles, that specify how your image should be built by docker.
-We'll now have a look at hov we can create Dockerfiles for the different applications in the speedtest system, but first we'll take a detour to the humble terminal.
+We'll now have a look at how we can create Dockerfiles for the different applications in the speedtest system, but first we'll take a detour to the humble terminal.

 ### Before you can dockerize, you must first understand how you publish your application
 Diving into dockerizing your own applications can be very confusing, if you don't have a good grasp of how your program is compiled and packaged for production from the terminal.
 The reason for this, is that a Dockerfile mainly consists of us telling Docker to run a specific sequence of terminal commands inside the container/"virtual machine".
-It's easy to get lost if you cannot clearly identify the commands used for building your application from the commands use dby Docker.
+It's easy to get lost if you cannot clearly identify the commands used for building your application from the commands used by Docker.
 For this reason, we'll start with a quick refresher on how to build and pack speedtest-logger for production.

 ### .NET Core applications is published with dotnet publish
 Since .NET Core version 2.1, you can build an application with just `dotnet publish` from a folder containing a csproj-file for the application you want to publish.
-Previously, you wold have to run `dotnet restore` first, in order to install dependencies like third-party libraries, but since 2.1, `dotnet publish` will restore and build your code if needed.
+Previously, you would have to run `dotnet restore` first, in order to install dependencies like third-party libraries, but since 2.1, `dotnet publish` will restore and build your code if needed.
 Navigate into `/speedtest-logger/SpeedTestLogger` and try it out!

 ```shell
 $> speedtest-logger/SpeedTestLogger> dotnet publish --output ./PublishedApp --configuration Release